 Sarah is passionate about bringing effective business growth strategies to the community behind Greater Manchester’s digital, creative and tech sector.

 With almost a decade of experience in growing teams and businesses, Sarah strives to bring improvement by connecting creative minds and establishing environments which accelerate growth

 Sarah brings an international perspective and is well known for her straight to the point way of approaching business support.
 She has worked with teams in blue chips, Scaleups, SMEs and Startups, and prides herself in bringing learnings around strategy, sales, innovation, pricing and productization from all these adventures into an ambition to interlink and align industry needs with the GM sector support offering.

-Sarah leads several programmes for the GC Business Growth Hub including Greater Connected, Amplify and the Creative Scale-Up Programme which are delivered to the Greater Manchester digital, creative and tech sector network.
+Sarah leads several programmes for the GC Business Growth Hub including Greater Connected, Exceed and the Creative Scale-Up Programme which are delivered to the Greater Manchester digital, creative and tech sector network.